Android 8.1 Problems: 5 Things You Need to Know

 Google’s latest Android 8.1 update might fix your issues, but it could also cause issues if you own a Nexus 6P, Nexus 5X, or Pixel C.

-As we push away from the Android 8.1 release date we’re starting to hear and see complaints from Nexus and Pixel users running the new Oreo build.
-Some of these issues have carried over from the previous versions, some of the problems are brand new.
+As we push toward the end of the year we continue to hear and see complaints from Nexus and Pixel users running the latest version of Android Oreo.
+Some of these issues have carried over from previous versions, some of the problems are brand new.

-Today we want to take a look at the most important things to know about the Android 8.1 problems plaguing the Nexus 5X, Nexus 6P, Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.
+With that in mind we want to take a look at the most important things to know about the Android 8.1 problems plaguing the Nexus 5X, Nexus 6P, and Pixel C tablet.

 This walkthrough takes you through the current list of Android 8.1 problems, some resources that might come in handy should you run into issues with Android 8.1, and a quick look at what’s next from Google.

 It’s tempting to install a new Android update the second it appears for your device.
 However, some of you (read: non-power users) would be wise to do some prep work before you start the download process.
 A little prep work will go a long way toward preventing Android 8.1 issues.